University of Bamenda: Organisation and administration

 The top official in the University of Bamenda, like other state universities in Cameroon, is the Minister of Higher Education.

 The position is followed by the pro-chancellor and next the vice-chancellor.
 The vice-chancellor is assisted by the registrar.

 The dean and vice-dean are in charge of each faculty.

 The university institutes are headed by the director.
 Each department is controlled by the Head of department.
 The student administration is headed by a Student Union President.

 Admission

 Admission into the higher institutes/university colleges in the University of Bamenda is done through competitive entrance exams which involve written and oral examination.
 Students into other faculties are required to follow a registration procedure which involves presentation of results and study of files.

+Candidates are required to have obtained at least two (2) subjects in one sitting or Baccalaureate or its Equivalence GCE Advance level examination.

+Candidates are must have at least four (4) subjects or its Equivalence in the GCE Ordinary level examination.

+Candidates without a pass in English Language in the GCE O/L or Probatoire are eligible to apply for an “English Language Proficient Test” organized by the University of Bamenda.

 A pass in ordinary level English is a major requirement for students from Cameroon.
 Students from other countries are expected to possess proficiency in the English language; without this requirement, the applicant is automatically disqualified.